sergiocallegari/PyDSM/doc/source/windows-getting-started.rst

 Getting started guide for Windows systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The installation of PyDSM involves two main steps.
-The installation of
+The installation of PyDSM involves two major steps: the installation of
 its pre-requisites and the installation of PyDSM itself.

 Due to its prerequisites, **PyDSM is currently only available for a 32